 About the Spaulding Marine Center

-The center was built in 1951 by San Francisco Bay Area legend Myron Spaulding - concert violinist, champion sailor (he skippered the famous yacht Dorade to victory in the 1936 Trans-Pac race to Hawaii) and self-educated boat designer and builder.
-Spaulding purchased the property and constructed the Spaulding Boat Works in order to build his own boat designs.
-Many of his designs are still active on the west coast, and his design drawings are housed at the National Historic Maritime Museum.
+The center was built in 1951 by San Francisco Bay Area legend Myron Spaulding.
+Spaulding purchased the property and constructed the Spaulding Boatworks to build his own designs.
+Many of his boats are still active on the West Coast, and his design drawings are housed at the National Historic Maritime Museum.

 Myron Spaulding was a legend on the Sausalito waterfront, and was a tremendous influence on San Francisco bay sailors during the days when boats were made of wood and built locally by expert craftsmen.
 An accomplished concert violinist, Myron Spaulding performed professionally for many years, including with the San Francisco Symphony.
 It was, however, as a yacht designer, builder and sailor, that Myron left his mark on the Bay Area.
 Learning about working with wood at Polytechnic High School in San Francisco in 1924, he designed and built his first small boat while in school and thereafter was largely self-taught.